ejhusom/Erdre/docs/tutorials/02_quickstart.md

 ```

-To run single stages of the pipeline, run:
+To run only parts of the pipeline, run:
 ```
 dvc repro [STAGE NAME]
 ```